Ojhkmhoiuyhi/deep-research-mcp-server-copy/README.md

 ### As MCP Tool

-To run `open-deep-research` as an MCP tool, start the MCP server:
+To run `deep-research` as an MCP tool, start the MCP server:

 ```bash
 node --env-file .env.local dist/mcp-server.js